-Following the release of the plan, Action Teams will be re-convened to develop work plans that respond to the community-identified priorities, as well as evaluation and ongoing monitoring mechanisms.
-A Steering Committee will be identified to provide oversight and coordination to the effort to move the needle on these issues together.
+Following the release of the plan, Action Teams re-convened to develop work plans that responded to the community-identified priorities, as well as evaluation and ongoing monitoring mechanisms.
+A Steering Committee was identified to provide oversight and coordination to the effort to move the needle on these issues together.

 How can I get involved?